 Once all your ducks are in a row; when you have a screening questionnaire and a decent DPIA template, it’s time to make sure people know about DPIAs across the business.
 Get your Comms team involved to spread the message far and wide.

 7. Start early

-In particular, talk to your project leaders, change management (if you have them) and IT leaders.
+Talk to your project leaders, change management (if you have them) and IT leaders.
 Make sure people who work on projects which involve personal data complete screening questionnaires as soon as possible.
 Assess whether a DPIA is needed, so you can start the process as soon as possible.
-This way you can find problems and fix them, avoiding nasty surprises later on.
+This way you can find problems and fix them early on.

 A DPIA is likely to need the input of people from different areas of the business.
 Get people collaborating so projects can proceed at pace, without unnecessary delays.

 Engage business and project management stakeholders at an early stage, so you can scope out the processing and start to identify any potential privacy risks, and consider mitigating measures.

 Throughout the different stages of a project keep an ongoing dialogue with stakeholders, especially with Agile projects which may expand over time.
 Check if new ideas, new developments have an data protection impact.

 Once a DPIA is completed, set review dates, so you can check if things have changed.

 For instance, you may have developed a new app, and six months later you want to improve the functionality, adding new features – what data protection issues could this raise?